Kristina01111000/Drws_site/README.md

 12/5
 For next week:
-https://growingholistically.com/Free-E-book   -> make it, send it to him when it is done, add social media icons with the correct links
-Youtube
- Instagram
-Tiktok
-Facebook
-Office site
-drwalsdorf.com
-Signup link for email list at bottom, for holistic news and Get the ebook from him for freeebook page

 Check that in astra if a widget can just show up on the homepage Fix about dr w on syracusenaturalhealing so that the text isn’t under the picture in full screen